 Some commonalities I learned from the winners:

 - 3 out of the 5 Shopify winners launched from crowdfunding campaigns.
 We validated that people actually wanted the product before creating it.
 (You can read my step-by-step guide to launching a successful Kickstarter campaign here)

 - Winning products solve problems.
 Whether it’s snoring with the Nora or creating a hoverboard that doesn’t explode.
 The more painful the problem you can solve with your product or service the more successful you will be.

 - Start before you’re ready Before iSwegway started it was a 1 man in his living room who had an idea.
 Despite never having sold hoverboards before, he launched it and worked like hell to turn it into a success.

 - Figure out what works for you and double-down For Happy Trunk it was Facebook ads, for iSwegway he crushed it on Google Adwords and didn’t use Facebook.
 Figure out what works for your market and the customer you’re targeting and double down.
 On one channel before moving to the next.

 - Pick a partner with complimentary skills If you’re a marketer then find a product person.
 If you’re a product person, find someone who can run the business side of things like Claire and John did.

 They have opened the waitlist for next year if you are interested, go here.

-Big props to the Shopify team: Courtney Symons, Roberto Faria, Lauren Brown, Harley Finkelstein, Craig Miller, Tobi Lütke for making this experience so incredible.
+Big props to the Shopify team: Courtney Symons, Roberto Faria, Lauren Brown, Harley Finkelstein, Craig Miller, and Tobi Lütke for making this experience so incredible.